-6. Equalities Impact
+4. Equalities Impact

-- 6.1 Equalities advice is that the draft policy proposed would not have any equalities impact as every student would be treated in accordance with the policy and students with SEND would have their individual needs assessed. - 6.2 Officers have been advised of up-to-date rulings from the Supreme Court regarding consultation and the need to be open and transparent during consultation.
+- 4.1 Equalities advice is that the draft policy proposed would not have any equalities impact as every student would be being treated in the same way and students with SEND the charge would have their individual needs assessed. - 4.2 Officers have been advised of up to date rulings from the Supreme Court regarding consultation and the need to be open and transparent during consultation.

-7. Statutory Requirement
+5. Statutory Requirement

-- 7.1 The Department for education published updated guidance entitled Post-16 transport to education and training Statutory guidance for local authorities, in February 2014 which replaced the previous statutory guidance from June 2010. - 7.2 Every local authority in England has a duty to prepare and publish an annual Transport Policy Statement which complies with the requirements of section 509 of the Education Act 1996 regarding adequate provision of transport to facilitate the attendance of learners of sixth form age (and young persons up to 25 years old who have a learning difficulty and/or a disability, who are entering or continuing in further education and learning). - 7.3 The duty applies to all local authorities in England in respect of arrangements for young people (over compulsory school age) aged 16-18 and those continuing learners who started their programme of learning before their 19th birthday. - 7.4 The legislation recognises that a local response to transport arrangements is important in enabling young people's participation in education and training.
+- 5.1 The Department for education published updated guidance entitled Post-16 transport to education and training Statutory guidance for local authorities, in February 2014 which replaced the previous statutory guidance from June 2010. - 5.2 Every Local Authority in England has a duty to prepare and publish an annual Transport Policy Statement which complies with the requirements of section 509 of the Education Act 1996 regarding adequate provision of transport to facilitate the attendance of learners of sixth form age (and young persons up to 25 years old who have a learning difficulty and/or a disability, who are entering or continuing in further education and learning). - 5.3 The duty applies to all local authorities in England in respect of arrangements for young people (over compulsory school age) aged 16-18 and those continuing learners who started their programme of learning before their 19th birthday.

+- 5.4 The legislation recognises that a local response to transport arrangements is important in enabling young people's participation in education and training.
 A local approach allows local circumstances to be taken into account.
 The legislation therefore gives local authorities the discretion to determine what transport and financial support are necessary to facilitate young people's attendance.
 The local authority must exercise its power to provide transport or financial support reasonably, taking into account all relevant matters.
-A failure to make arrangements would amount to a failure to meet the duty.

-- 7.5 Guidance states that the planning of transport provision at a local level should take into account the requirement under the Education and Skills Act 2008, for young people to stay in education or training until their 18th birthday (with effect from June 2015).
+A failure to make arrangements would amount to a failure to meet the duty. - 5.5 Guidance states that the planning of transport provision at a local level should take into account the requirement under the Education and Skills Act 2008, for young people to stay in education or training until their 18th birthday (with effect from June 2015).
 To support the raising of the participation age local authorities have responsibility for promoting the effective participation in education and training of young people who are subject to the duty to participate.
-Under the September Guarantee, every young person aged 16 or 17 must be offered a suitable place in education or training. - 7.6 The transport policy statement must detail the transport arrangements and financial assistance with transport that the local authority considers it necessary to make to ensure access to education or training for learners of sixth form age (and young persons up to 25 years old who have a learning difficulty and/or a disability, who are entering or continuing in further education and learning) - 7.7 Where a local authority provides transport for students post 16 it does not have to provide it free of charge.
+Under the September Guarantee, every young person aged 16 or 17 must be offered a suitable place in education or training. - 5.6 The transport policy statement must detail the transport arrangements and financial assistance with transport that the local authority considers it necessary to make to ensure access to education or training for learners of sixth form age (and young persons up to 25 years old who have a learning difficulty and/or a disability, who are entering or continuing in further education and learning)